AuroraZengfh/ModalPrompt/README.md

 ### Training

-Sequentially train a foundation mdoel on various datasets in the form of prompt tuning.
+Sequentially train a foundation model on various datasets in the form of prompt tuning.

 e.g., take llava-v1.5-7b as an example